-Storm Drainage is an annual charge; every property-commercial and residential-is billed one time per year.
+Storm Drainage charges are calculated annually and billed semi-annually; every property — commercial and residential — will be billed twice a year.
 Each property owner's Storm Drainage bill is based on a formula using the lot size, the total impervious (or impermeable) surface area, and our billing rates.

 Impervious surfaces are areas in which runoff does not soak directly into the ground.
 These surfaces may include building roof tops, sidewalks, driveways, patios, swimming pools, etc.